Oliverbansk/Holistic-Robot-Pose-Estimation/README.md

 ## Train
 We train our final model in a multi-stage fashion.
 All model is trained using a single NVIDIA V100 with 32GB GPU.
 Distributed training is also supported.

-We use config files in `./config` to specify the training process.
+We use config files in `configs/` to specify the training process.
 We recommend filling in the `exp_name` field in the config files with a unique name, as the checkpoints and event logs produced during training will be saved under `experiments/{exp_name}`.
+The correspondent config file will be automatically copied into this directory.

 ### Synthetic Datasets

-Firstly, pretrain the depthnet (root depth estimator) for 90 epochs for each robot arm:
+Firstly, pretrain the depthnet (root depth estimator) for 100 epochs for each robot arm:
 ```bash
 python scripts/train.py --config configs/panda/depthnet.yaml
 python scripts/train.py --config configs/kuka/depthnet.yaml
 python scripts/train.py --config configs/baxter/depthnet.yaml
 ```

-With depthnet pretrained, we can train the full network for 90 epochs:
+With depthnet pretrained, we can train the full network for 100 epochs:
 ```bash
 python scripts/train.py --config configs/panda/full.yaml
 python scripts/train.py --config configs/kuka/full.yaml